The Admission of Students

 To apply, the student should file the regular application for admission, indicating "visiting student" status, and submit the following credentials: an official college transcript, two letters of recommendation from college faculty, a letter of recommendation from a dean or advisor, a statement of good standing from a college official, and an essay explaining the student's interest in Bates and in becoming a visiting student.
 An interview is strongly recommended.

-Under a program arranged in conjunction with the guidance offices at local high schools, a limited number of qualified high school seniors may enroll in a Bates course each semester free of charge.
-Application is made through the high school guidance office to the Bates Office of Admission.
+Under the High School Scholars Program, arranged in conjunction with the guidance offices at local high schools, a limited number of qualified high school seniors may enroll in a Bates course each semester free of charge.
+Students apply through their high school guidance office to the Bates Office of Admission.
 Students receive a Bates transcript following successful completion of each course.
 Each student is limited to one course per semester for a total of two courses under this program.

-Each semester, as space within courses permits, Bates admits special students who are not degree candidates.
-No more than two courses may be taken each semester; the fee per course for 2012–2013 is $1,500.
-No financial aid is available for special students and they are responsible for any additional fees associated with a course.
-A special-student transcript is available showing completion of each course.
-Special students are not degree-seeking candidates and are limited to a maximum of four courses as special students at Bates.
-Special students may not enroll in Short Term courses.
-College employees, spouses or domestic partners, and dependents seeking special-student status should refer to the Bates Employee Handbook for more information about the special-student program for employees.
+Each semester, as space within courses permits, Bates admits community scholars, students who are not degree candidates.
+No more than two courses may be taken each semester; the fee per course for 2015–2016 is $1,650.
+No financial aid is available for community scholars and they are responsible for any additional fees associated with a course.
+A transcript is available showing completion of each course.
+Community Scholars are not degree-seeking candidates and are limited to a maximum of four courses at Bates.
+Community Scholars may not enroll in Short Term courses.
+College employees, spouses or domestic partners, and dependents seeking community scholar status should refer to the Bates Employee Handbook for more information about the community scholar program for employees.

-Special students who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a special student.
+Community Scholars who later wish to matriculate must meet admission requirements and are subject to decisions made by the dean of admission and financial aid and the registrar concerning the credits toward a degree, which may include consideration of courses completed as a Community Scholar.

 Application to audit a course is made with the registrar in consultation with the instructor of the course.
 Permission to audit a course is withheld if, in the judgment of the registrar or the instructor, it is not appropriate to audit the course or too many applications to audit are received.